 So, from a ‘value’ perspective, you would need to be buying man made diamonds at a massive discount to justify giving up the value retention of natural diamonds.

 This is one of those difficult calls that everyone needs to make for themselves.

 Lab-grown diamonds are generally sold through the same channels as mined diamonds, and priced according to the mined-diamond pricing strategy, which is not as ethical as one would hope.

 Rather than bringing them to the consumer at a retail cost based on research, development and production, the price is discounted back from the Diamond Pricing Index which is a pricing structure that is managed and dictated by the mined diamond cartel.

-Here at Ethica Diamonds, we have opted in favour of the IQ Diamond as it delivers a beautiful product that is not only ethically sound in the way that it is manufactured, but is not tied to the diamond industry pricing schedule ether.
+Here at Ethica Diamonds, we have opted in favour of the Ethica Diamond as it delivers a beautiful product that is not only ethically sound in the way that it is manufactured, but is not tied to the diamond industry pricing schedule ether.
 It is independently priced, based on the cost of production and research and development, rather than being artificially inflated.
 Therefore, we are able to bring them to the customer at a fair price.

-The IQ Diamond has been created by a university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.
+Our lab grown gemstones have been created by a university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.